 encoded tokens everywhere, All user invite and password reset tokens are base64 encoded with a serverside secret.
 All tokens are always single-use and always expire.

-Wrap up with Best Anonymous Blogging Platforms
+Wrapping up: Best Anonymous Blogging Platforms

 Each of these anonymous blogging options has its benefits and drawbacks. if you want to post occasionally, check out Telegraph from the popular app Telegram.
 You can post a single article without registering an account.